 - 1. Exterior 120-volt outlet provides an exterior GFCI protected electrical source. - TV outlet and HDMI port provides reception for an exterior television.
 It is pre-wired and integrated into the Cable TV/Satellite TV system.
-There is also an HDMI outlet. - 3.
-LP tank remote fill and shutoff location.
+There is also an HDMI outlet.

-- 4. Sliding step with auto retract has a step out warning buzzer and a lock extended switch for easy entry into the touring coach. - 5.
-Porch light is switched just inside the sliding cargo door on the forward shower wall. - 6.
+- 3. LP tank remote fill and shutoff location. - 4.
+Sliding step with auto retract has a step out warning buzzer and a lock extended switch for easy entry into the touring coach. - 5.
 High volume roof vent is an exhaust-only vent.
 Complete operating instructions are in the appliance section of this manual.
-Keep all vents clear to encourage airflow. - 7.
-Roof air conditioner - 8.
-Power boosted omni-directional TV antenna is wired into TV outlets on exterior of coach and inside unit at entertainment center cabinet.
+Keep all vents clear to encourage airflow. - 6.
+Roof air conditioner - Power boosted omni-directional TV antenna is wired into TV outlets on exterior of coach and inside unit at entertainment center cabinet.